Lecrapouille/IslandedBrowser/README.md

 - Save to this location: `IslandedBrowser/bookmarks/bookmarks.json`.
 - See this video on how to save the bookmarks: https://youtu.be/n-aw0ZNRby0

 Step four: Compile the IslandedBrowser:
 - `make -j8`
 - The Makefile will do it for you: it will call the Python3 `bookmarks/bookmark.py` to generate the C++ source file in `src/bookmarks.cpp` from `bookmarks/bookmarks.json`.
 - You can run the application: `./build/IslandedBrowser`

 Step five: Click on an URL this will open your Firefox.
-Click on a node this will open all URLs.
+Click on a node this will open all URLs as child.
+- Bookmarks are in blue.
+- Folders are in red.

 ## Algorithm